adferrand/dnsrobocert/README.md

 _(Limitations on invokable commands) The option `autocmd-container` is intended to call a simple executable file with few potential arguments.
 It is not made to call some advanced bash script, and would likely fail if you do so.
 In fact, the command is not executed in a shell on the target, and variables will be resolved against the lets-encrypt container environment.
 If you want to operate advanced scripting, put an executable script in the target container, and use its path in `autocmd-container` option._

 ## Miscellaneous and testing

+## Using ACME v1 servers

+Starting to version 2.0.0, this container uses the ACME v2 servers (production & staging) to allow wildcard certificates generation.
+If for any reason you want to continue to use old ACME v1 servers, you can set the environment variable `LETSENCRYPT_ACME_V1 (default: false)` to `true`.
+In this case, ACME v1 servers will be used to any certificate generation, but wildcard certificates will not be supported.

+_NB: During a certificate renewal, the server (and authentication) used for the certificate generation will be reused, independently of the `LETSENCRYPT_ACME_V1` environment variable value.
+If you want to change the server used for a particular certificate, you will need first to revoke it by removing the relevant entry from `domains.txt` file before recreating it._

 ### Activating staging ACME servers